Microclimate: Slopes

 Another contributing factor of microclimate is the slope or aspect of an area.
 South-facing slopes in the Northern Hemisphere and north-facing slopes in the Southern Hemisphere are exposed to more direct sunlight than opposite slopes and are therefore warmer for longer periods of time, giving the slope a warmer microclimate than the areas around the slope.
 The lowest area of a glen may sometimes frost sooner or harder than a nearby spot uphill, because cold air sinks, a drying breeze may not reach the lowest bottom, and humidity lingers and precipitates, then freezes.

-Soil types

-The type of soil found in an area can also affect microclimates.
-For example, soils heavy in clay can act like pavement, moderating the near ground temperature.
-On the other hand, if soil has many air pockets, then the heat could be trapped underneath the topsoil, resulting in the increased possibility of frost at ground level.